 If a non-tenured faculty member transfers to a new school, he/she may be considered for tenure by the normal process at the “gaining” school and within the normal school and university timelines.

-Once approved, the deans should jointly notify the Executive Vice President for Academic and Research Affairs of the transfer and the recommended rank and track of the faculty member in the “gaining” school.
+Once approved, the deans should jointly notify the Executive Vice President & Chief Academic Officer of the transfer and the recommended rank and track of the faculty member in the “gaining” school.
 Once the transfer has been approved by both deans, the dean of the "gaining" unit will initiate a Personnel Action ("PA") to effect the transfer .